trteodor/LineFollower_Light/README.md

 * Generally much things..
 * Development of QT service application..

-The repository contains all the files used to create this project (PCB, Assemblies, Microcontroller Source Code)
+The repository contains all the files used to create this project (PCB, Mechanic models, Embedded source Code, QT serv.
+App code)

 # Few Photos